f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 Getting Started
 ===============

-Check your email for an invitation from noreply@registration.udf.f5.com (Check your SPAM folder if you cant locate the email
+Check your email for an invitation from noreply@registration.udf.f5.com.
+Check your spam folder if you cant locate the email.

-The email will contain yur username and temporart Passwords
+The email will contain yur username and temporary password.

-Click the how to join a training class
+Click the **how to join a training class** link.

 ..
 Note:: You will not need to generate an SSH key for this course.
 All connectivity will be done from the "Jump Host"

-Click the hyperlink Log in **here**
+Click the link **Log in here**.

 |image301| :: /_static/class2/image301.png